Pelosi upbeat on Biden deal but Manchin pans billionaire tax

 Nevertheless, he said: “We need to move forward — the president has made that very clear — he wants to move forward and we owe it to the president to move forward."

-Pelosi told colleagues she would communicate later in the day on developments, according to another person who requested anonymity to discuss the speaker’s private remarks at a meeting of House Democrats.
+Pelosi told colleagues she would communicate later in the day on developments, according to a person who requested anonymity to discuss the speaker’s private remarks at a meeting of House Democrats.

-“That will determine, our timetable, our course of action but we are in pretty good shape,” she said.

 Senate Majority Leader Chuck Schumer sounded a similar chord opening the chamber.